jewelsofthought/neshama/site/posts/qkab/trinity.md

 ## Upper & Lower

-There must be differences, otherwise things would be indistinguishable.Unless they are separated by a "brane", a curtain or barrier, that keeps them separate, though they are the same - without even realising it - for they just percieve one another through their "branes" [both membraInes and braIns (which are "branes with an I in them!).]
+There must be differences, otherwise things would be indistinguishable.
+Unless they are separated by a "brane", a curtain or barrier, that keeps them separate, though they are the same - without even realising it - for we just perceive one another through our "branes".
 There may be many differences, but they are so intertwined in one space, that it is impossible to tell where the one begins and the other ends.
-However, at some point, which we referred as the _klipah_ there is a difference.
-So we can accept the idea that there is a difference, and/or some sort of separation between the This and the That - in this case the Upper and the Lower.
+However, at some point, which we refer to as the _klipah_, the husk, there is a difference.
+We the idea that there is a difference, and/or some sort of separation between the This and the That - in this case the Upper and the Lower.

 ![Diagram 1](/posts/img/qkab/above-below.png)